The Bankrate promise

 How to open a solo 401(k)

 Many brokers, though not all, will allow you to set up a solo 401(k).
 The fees can vary substantially.
 Some brokers may charge a one-time setup fee, while others may charge an ongoing fee for overseeing the plan.
 However, two highly rated brokerages – Fidelity and Charles Schwab – offer fee-free plans, though you’ll still pay for other charges you incur.

 Going with a broker has significant advantages over typical employer-sponsored 401(k) funds.
 The most obvious is that a worker can invest in a broader range of assets such as index funds, mutual funds, ETFs, stocks, bonds and certificates of deposit (CDs).
-In essence, you are not limited to only the funds offered by an employer.
+In essence, you are not limited to only the funds offered by an employer-based plan.
 This feature of solo 401(k) plans gives you plenty of investment freedom.

 You’ll also want to check the specifics of each broker.
 Some may not provide solo 401(k) plans in both traditional and Roth varieties.
 Others may not offer the ability to borrow against your invested funds.
 If there’s a specific feature you need, be sure to check with the broker before opening an account.